The Refuse of Living

 Up until the early 1800s, there was no organized public works system in the United States for the removal of refuse, which created conditions ripe for epidemics.
 In the 19th century, sanitary engineers focused on creating water treatment and sewage facilities in an effort to contain contagious diseases.
 Solid waste management was addressed in the 1880s, but it was deemed a local responsibility, rather than regional or nationwide, with municipal dumps acting as the repository for each city’s or town’s waste.

-Over the following decades, waste collection became more efficient via innovations like trucks, motorized street sweepers, landfills, and incinerators.
+Over the following decades, waste collection became more efficient via innovations such as trucks, motorized street sweepers, landfills, and incinerators.
 In 1976, the Resource Conservation and Recovery Act created a framework for the management of all solid waste, used to this day along with 1984 amendments that focus on waste minimization.

 The 1980s and 1990s were a wake-up call for the nation, with the closure of many municipal dumps and the overflowing landfills.
 More private companies stepped in to manage the transportation and disposal of waste, while government agencies were formed to regulate the landfills, recycling programs, and incineration.

-Where does MSW Go Today?
+Where Does MSW Go Today?

 After the garbage crisis in the end of the last century, strides have been taken to more responsibly dispose of waste.
 Landfills meet stricter environmental standards, and depending on location, goods can be converted to energy, recycled, or composted on industrial scales.